C++ Core Guidelines: Naming and Layout Rules

 }

-What is bad about comments is that they become out of date.
+What is terrible about comments is that they become out of date.
 By definition, this is not possible for the source code.
-It's always up to date.
+It’s always up to date.
 As a freshman, my job was quite often to refactor legacy code.
-Honestly, I had often no clue what it does, and I was, therefore, quite frustrated.
+I often had no clue what it does, and I was pretty frustrated.
 To my rescue, I found a few comments.
 But the comments were completely outdated.
-It took me quite a time to recognise this, and you can't imagine how I felt.
+It took me a while to recognize this; you can’t imagine how I felt.
 Comments have to be maintained as code but are often very sloppy maintained.

 NL.5: Don’t encode type information in names

 Really?
-I thought since the last millennium we are done with Hungarian Notation.
+I thought since the last millennium, we were done with Hungarian Notation.
 I mean these good old times in which our variables had no type.
-Hungarian Notation is redundant with the type-checking of the compiler, contradicts generic programming, and - this is my main arguments - becomes outdated as comments become outdated.
+Hungarian Notation is redundant with the type-checking of the compiler, contradicts generic programming, and – this is my main argument – becomes outdated as comments become outdated.
 Can you guess for what the following variable names stand?

 bBusy;